IBM-Cloud/docs/services/blockchain/index.md

 ## Offering plans status

 The Starter Developer plan is a Beta release, and provides a multi-tenant development environment.
-The High Security Business Network plan became generally available (GA release) on October 20, 2016.
+The High Security Business Network plan is a GA release.
 The High Security Business Network plan provides a highly-secure, single-tenant LinuxONE on z environment, with code isolation using [IBM Secure Service Container](etn_ssc.html).
 <br><br>

 ## IBM Blockchain on Bluemix

-The {{site.data.keyword.blockchainfull}} service on Bluemix&reg; delivers a four-node development and test blockchain network for you, at the click of a button.
+The {{site.data.keyword.blockchainfull}} service on Bluemix&reg; provides a choice between two four-node development and test blockchain networks, at the click of a button.
 Rather than creating a blockchain network from scratch, developers can immediately start writing applications and deploying chaincode.
-The IBM Blockchain on Bluemix service is a peer-to-peer permissioned network, built on top of the [Hyperledger Fabric v0.5](https://github.com/hyperledger-archives/fabric/tree/v0.5-developer-preview) code from the Linux Foundation's Hyperledger Project.
+The IBM Blockchain on Bluemix service is a peer-to-peer permissioned network, built on top of [Hyperledger Fabric v0.6.1](https://github.com/hyperledger/fabric/tree/v0.6) code from the Linux Foundation's Hyperledger Project.
 {:shortdesc}

 Blockchain networks are used to securely and efficiently exchange and track digital assets, and to permanently record all transactions on the shared ledger.
 For details on blockchain, see the [About blockchain](ibmblockchain_overview.html) topic.